-While we're on the topic of women with diabetes this week, who hasn’t yet heard of the Girl’s Guide to Diabetes?
-It’s a must-visit for all us super-sweet females, run by type 1 sisters Sysy and Ana Morales.
-Sysy is a great DOC friend, frequent commenter here at the 'Mine, a wife, mother of twin toddlers, diabetes advocate, and a freelance writer.
+Who hasn’t yet heard of the Girl’s Guide to Diabetes?
+It’s a longstanding resource for all of us super-sweet females living with type 1 diabetes (T1D), run by sisters Sysy (Morales) Munoz and Ana Morales.
+Sysy is a diabetes advocate, wife and mother of twins, and a freelance writer.

-We are delighted to feature her take here today on a girls' view of good diabetes support:
+DiabetesMine is delighted to feature her take on a woman’s view of good diabetes support.

-Aside from thinking over my own relationship, I've been getting a lot of emails from guys wanting information about “dating a diabetic girl.”
-If you happen to be one of these men, or you’re already in a relationship with a woman with diabetes, this post is for you!
+Aside from thinking over my own relationship over the years, I often got a lot of emails from (mostly) guys wanting information about “dating a diabetic girl.”
+If you happen to be one of these people, or you’re already in a relationship with a woman with diabetes, this post is for you!

-For the guy in a relationship with a girl who has diabetes, here are 10 things we want you to know:
+For anyone in a relationship with a girl who has diabetes, here are 10 things we want you to know:

-2. Diabetes often makes us girls paranoid that ANY physical ailment is somehow caused by our diabetes.
+2. Be the voice of reason.
+Diabetes often makes us girls paranoid that ANY physical ailment is somehow caused by our diabetes.
 Don’t tell us we are paranoid or try to “reason” with us.
 Help us find out the truth by suggesting we call the doctor so we can rest easy.

-3. In case you were wondering… diabetic women are able to have perfectly healthy babies, rock climb, swim in the ocean, get a doctorate, travel, and stay very healthy.
+3. Believe in us.
+In case you were wondering… diabetic women are able to have perfectly healthy babies, rock climb, swim in the ocean, get a doctorate, travel, and stay very healthy.
 Understand that what you’ve heard in the past about diabetes is often outdated and inaccurate information.

-6. If she says her blood sugar is low, ask her what you can do to help.
+6. Stand ready to help.
+If she says her blood sugar is low, ask her what you can do to help.
 If she asks you to retrieve juice or glucose tablets for her, do not stall.
-This is not the time to say, “I will in a minute, honey."
+This is not the time to say, “I will in a minute, Honey.”
 Lows are emergencies.
 That said, don’t treat her like a baby.
-After a few minutes in most cases, her blood sugar will be back up and she will be herself again.
+After a few minutes in most cases, her blood sugar will be back up, and she will be herself again.

-7. She wants you to know she is strong and capable despite the fact that she will have moments of desperation, weakness, and sorrow.
+7. See all of her.
+She wants you to know she is strong and capable despite the fact that she will have moments of desperation, weakness, and sorrow.
 Be a shoulder to lean on and an ear she can trust, but also take note of and admire her efforts and persistence in managing her diabetes.

-8. If you have questions about her diabetes or how it affects her body and thoughts, do ask.
-You can gain insight from web sites like this one, but your diabetic girl has a mind of her own and the only way to truly answer your questions is to ask HER.
+8. Ask questions (respectfully).
+If you have questions about her diabetes or how it affects her body and thoughts, do ask.
+You can gain insight from websites like this one, but your diabetic girl has a mind of her own, and the only way to truly answer your questions is to ask HER.
 Personally, I’m extremely cheery when my husband asks me about my diabetes.
 It means he is interested and cares about me.
 Yet, I’m sure other women are different, so ask.

-A list after my own heart Sysy, thank you!
-Plus I'm betting a lot of these support tips work just as well vice-versa, for women supporting their diabetic men.
+A list after our own hearts, Sysy — thank you!
+Plus we’re betting a lot of these support tips work just as well vice versa, for women supporting their diabetic partners.